 Once you’ve reassembled your table and place it right side up, it should basically just look like a table with a hole in the top.
 It’s only upon looking underneath that you’ll be able to see your masterful carpentry :)

 Finally!
 Let’s attach the shelf upon which your machine will live.

 Your bolts will now be hanging down underneath your table.
 Mount the shelf by assembling in the following order for each bolt:

 NUT –> WASHER –> SHELF –> WASHER –> NUT

-You’ll notice that my bolts in the picture are a bit too long.
+You’ll notice that my bolts in the picture are a BIT too long.
 The ones I used on my table are actually ½” longer than the ones I recommend in my supplies list, so if you buy them per the supplies list you should be good to go.
-I might disassemble my table and replace mine with 4″ bolts one of these days, but for now my too-long ones aren’t proving to be a problem.
+I’ll probably cut these down or disassemble my table and replace them with 4″ bolts one of these days, but for now my too-long ones aren’t proving to be a problem.

 (For an ultra-stable shelf, we’re securing nuts on each side of it rather than just underneath it.
 This adds some extra tension to keep your nuts from loosening from the shaking that occurs while you sew.)

 Once you’ve installed the shelf by assembling the nuts and washers for all 4 holes in the order listed above, place your machine on your shelf and simply tighten or loosen the nuts until your machine is sitting at a height that is flush with the surface of your table top.

 Put bolt caps on the bottoms of your bolts, especially if you have kiddos!
 You really want to protect your littles from hitting the bolts if they decide to play underneath your table.
 If you can’t find caps the size of your bolts (I had a hard time), I would try sticking some cotton balls on the ends and covering them with duct tape to provide some cushion and protection.

 Now set aside your machine, pull your cords up through the hole, and place your machine back on the shelf.